 At the start of this post, I mentioned that motorcycle touring on a budget doesn’t mean suffering.
-It means prioritising what you need to get the most out of your trip – because that’s what this is all about!
+It means prioritising to get the most out of your trip – because that’s what this is all about!

 Motorcycle touring on a budget isn’t about seeing how much you can save.
 It’s about seeing how much can do (comfortably) with the money that you have.